farbodkhoraminia/CZI-converter/README.md

 # Step 5: Run the Converter
 python czi_converter.py

-# Step 6: Monitor the Logs
 # Logs are stored in the `logs` directory.
 Open the relevant `.log` file to track progress or troubleshoot errors.

+❓ FAQ
+# Question: What should I do if the converter crashes while processing large files?
+# Answer: Reduce the number of threads in the `config.json` file or allocate more memory to your system.

+# Question: How do I handle missing dependencies?
+# Answer: Run the following command to reinstall all required dependencies:
+pip install -r requirements.txt

+# Question: Why is the conversion process slow?
+# Answer: Check your system's CPU and disk I/O resources.
+You can also optimize the thread count in the `config.json` file.

+# Question: How do I modify advanced settings?
-# Step 7: Stop the Converter
+# Answer: Edit the `config.json` file to:
-# Use Ctrl+C in the terminal to stop the process.

-# Step 8: Explore Advanced Configuration
-# - Adjust multi-threading levels in `config.json` for performance optimization.
+# - Adjust multi-threading levels for better performance.
-# - Modify logging verbosity in `config.json` for detailed error handling and debugging.
+# - Modify the logging verbosity for detailed error handling and debugging.
-# - Customize memory settings in `config.json` to handle large files more efficiently.
+# - Customize memory settings to handle large files more efficiently.

-# Step 9: Troubleshooting
-# Memory Issues:
-# - Problem: Crashes when processing large files.
-# - Solution: Reduce multi-threading levels or allocate more memory in `config.json`.

-# Missing Dependencies:
-# - Problem: ModuleNotFoundError.
-# - Solution: Run `pip install -r requirements.txt` to reinstall dependencies.

-# Slow Conversion:
-# - Problem: Conversion speed is too slow.
-# - Solution: Check available CPU and I/O resources; ensure no bottlenecks.
+# Question: Where are the converted TIFF files stored?
+# Answer: Converted files are saved in the directory specified in the `output_folder` field of the `con